-- region_name: domain name or IP address of the server bearing the REST service. region_name varies according to services in different regions. - Site domain name suffix: suffix of a site domain name, for example, myhuaweicloud.com. - project_id: project ID, which can be viewed in the project list on the My Credentials page.
+- region_name: domain name or IP address of the server bearing the REST service. region_name varies according to services in different regions.
+It can be obtained from Regions and Endpoints. - Site domain name suffix: suffix of a site domain name, for example, myhuaweicloud.com. - project_id: project ID, which can be viewed in the project list on the My Credentials page.